BARNABAS D. JOHNSON

 Expelled from the Bruderhof at age 14, I attended Olney Friends School in Barnesville, Ohio, during 1958-61.
 I worked my way through college and law school.

 In 1986 I married Lowry Wyman, a “Soviet-law” expert.
 She died in 2015.

 My hobbies include singing, whistling, playing my wooden flutes (recorders), classical music, opera, science, philosophy, computers, and gentle table tennis.

-I hold a U.S. Passport and a (recently-expired) U.K. Passport.
+I hold recently-expired U.S. and U.K. Passports.

 I was admitted to the Missouri Bar in 1972 (present status, inactive but in good standing) and the Massachusetts Bar in 1989 (present status, inactive but in good standing).